 The lockdown has had significant impacts on the jobs and finances of Victorians, with VicHealth (2020) reporting that four out of 10 survey respondents had hours cut back, one in six experienced a pay cut and one in 10 were forced to take unpaid leave during the first lockdown, however these levels were lower during the second lockdown.
-With one in 10 Victorians reporting they had lost their job during the first lockdown (VicHealth, 2020) the impacts of the Data indicates that an additional 6,545 community members experienced unemployment as a result of the pandemic pandemic on job security are significant and potentially long lasting for the City of Melton community.
+With one in 10 Victorians reporting they had lost their job during the first lockdown (VicHealth, 2020) the impacts of the pandemic on job security are significant and potentially long lasting for the City of Melton community.